AlexLinardos/Project3-TimeseriesForecasting/README.md

 # Forecasting

 ## Running the program
-__As a .py__ : To run forecast.py execute the program from the command line while using the following format: `$python src/forecast.py -d <dataset> -n <number of time series selected>`
+__As a .py__ : To run forecast.py execute the program from the command line while using the following format: `$python src/forecast.py -d <dataset> -n <number of time series selected> --retrain <optional>`

+__WARNING!__ The --retrain parameter will cause the program to start the training of the model that fits on the entirety of the dataset from scratch (instead of just loading it) which may take *a lot* of time.

 _Example:_ `python3 src/forecast.py -d datasets/nasdaq2007_17.csv -n 3`